transloadit/uppy-server/README.md

     host: "localhost:3020", // or yourdomain.com
     protocol: "http"
   },
-  filePath: "path/to/download/folder"
+  filePath: "path/to/download/folder",
+  sendSelfEndpoint: "localhost:3020"
 }
 ```

-1. filePath(required) - Full path to the directory where provider files would temporarily be downloaded to.
+1. **filePath(required)** - Full path to the directory where provider files would temporarily be downloaded to.

-2. redisUrl(optional) - URL to running redis server.
+2. **redisUrl(optional)** - URL to running redis server.
 If this is set, the state of uploads would be stored temporarily.
 This helps for resumed uploads after a browser crash from the client.
 The stored upload would be sent back to the client on reconnection.

-3. providerOptions(optional) - An object containing credentials (`key` and `secret`) for each provider you would like to enable.
+3. **providerOptions(optional)** - An object containing credentials (`key` and `secret`) for each provider you would like to enable.
 Please [see](#supported-providers) for supported providers.

-4. server(optional) - An object with details mainly used to carry out oauth authentication from any of the enable providers above.
+4. **server(optional)** - An object with details mainly used to carry out oauth authentication from any of the enable providers above.
 Though it is optional, it is required if you would be enabling any of the supported providers.
 The following are the server options you may set

   - protocol - `http | https`
   - host(required) - your server host (e.g localhost:3020, mydomain.com)